 One of my favorite name challenges I have found is with my 3rd great grandfather.
 His name is Johannes Klapp II.
 When I first started to research, I assumed that his father would also be Johannes Klapp, I assumed wrong, his father is Giese Klapp.
 So, who is Johannes Klapp I?
 I still have not answered this question.
 Maybe as I continue to research, I will find him.
 I did find a Johannes Klapp III!
-According to Marie Klapp’s, my 2nd great grandmother’s, baptism record which I will attach a picture of below, her godmother was Marie Salzer sister in law to the father of the child, married to Johannes Klapp III.
+According to Marie Klapp’s, my 2nd great grandmother’s, baptism record, her godmother was Marie Salzer sister in law to the father of the child, married to Johannes Klapp III.
 What?
 Would you really name both of your children, who lived into adult hood Johannes Klapp?
 I can tell you that it did happen in my family and every document I have, neither Johannes Klapp had a middle name.
 As I stated earlier, I still have not found Johannes Klapp I, I am still on a search for him.

 Johannes Klapp II was born 3 Sept 1833 in Istha, Wolfhagen, Germany (my 3rd great grandfather) and married Anna Gertrude Brustmeier and had four children, Johann Georg, Anna Maria, Maria (my 2nd great grandmother), and Johannes Jacob.
-I really find it interesting that Maria was used in naming of their 2 daughters.
+I really find it interesting that Maria was used in naming of their two daughters.
 I have read that family names are really important to German families.
 I am sure that plays a big role when choosing names for their kids.

 Johannes Klapp III was born in 1837 in Istha, Wolfhagen, Germany and married Marie Elisabeth Salzer, they had 5 children Valantin, Carl, Johannes, Johann and Anna Catherine.